Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Maryland Stats and Trends

-- Maryland is 2-0 against the spread and 2-0 overall in games when it puts up more than 30.7 points.
+- Maryland is 2-0 against the spread and 2-0 overall this season when the team puts up more than 30.7 points.

-- In games that Maryland amasses over 362.6 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Maryland piles up more than 362.6 yards, the team is 3-1 against the spread and 4-0 overall.

 - This year, the Terrapins have turned the ball over 13 times, five more than the Hoosiers' takeaways (8).